dbow/futureplate/README.md

 `npm run hot`

-Compiles the client bundle with hot module replacement (BABEL_ENV=hmr tells it to use hot module replacement via .babelrc and in the webpack config) and serves it on port 8080 via webpack-dev-server.
+Compiles the client bundle with hot module replacement and serves it on port 8080 via webpack-dev-server.

 ## Core Technologies